h-git-m/warehouse-waypoint-nav-Mahmoud-Hassan/README.md

 | **Storage Area** | 20.000934662165207 | -2.415622611057596 | 0.0 | -0.9763743935459531 | 0.21608573212447954 | Second navigation goal |
 | **Shipping Station** | -5.930928476565102 | -5.406362903539103 | 0.0 | -0.9794818259122806 | 0.20153251029931818 | Third navigation goal |

-> **Note:** the Home pose's orientation was initially captured as an all-zero quaternion
-> (`x:0, y:0, z:0, w:0`), which is not a valid rotation — it indicated AMCL had not yet converged at that
-> capture.
-It was corrected to the identity quaternion (`w:1.0`) before being used in the mission.

 ---